mpampuch/pytorch-notes/README.md

 ============================================================================================================================================
 ```

+> [!NOTE]
-**NOTE**: Some parameters can be left unfrozen if not specified correctly.
+> Some parameters can be left unfrozen if not specified correctly.
 For example, the last block in this example model has the attribute `classifier`, not `features`.
 Therefore, looping over `model.features.parameters()` does not affect the gradients of this block.
 If you wanted to change the trainability of this block, you can loop over `model.classifier.parameters()` or just `model.parameters()` if you wanted to loop over everything in your model.

 Example: